Directors:

 Each student will be provided music and instructional books.
 It is the students’ responsibility to provide instruments in good condition and accessories such as reeds, oil, and mutes.
 Members are also expected to purchase concert attire; please see the section entitled “Concert Uniform”.

-Students who will be using a school-owned instrument on a regular basis (percussion, tubas, baritones, etc.) will be assessed a $90 usage fee for the school year or $45 for one semester (this is in addition to the “fair-share” fee described below).
+Students who will be using a school-owned instrument on a regular basis (percussion, tubas, baritones, low reeds, etc.) will be assessed a $90 usage fee for the school year or $45 for one semester (this is in addition to the “fair-share” fee described below).
 The entire fee is due by the end of the 1st quarter and helps defray the cost of regular maintenance on these instruments (e.g., new drum heads, chemical cleaning of brass instruments, replacing pads on woodwind instruments).
 Students using these instruments are expected to perform regular maintenance (swab, oil) and store/transport these instruments carefully.
 Students will be charged extra for unreturned materials and repair/replacement of equipment due to neglect or damage.

 At the beginning of the school year, students will complete forms releasing the school district from responsibility for securing personal property (individually owned instruments) as well as forms detailing students’ responsibility for securing/maintaining school-owned equipment.